 - The fastest trains are the Intercity trains (IC) traveling to Geneva Airport and Brig because those trains do not stop anywhere else before stopping in Bern.

-- The Inter-regional trains (IR) departing for Bern are slower due to a 10-minute stop in Olten.
+- The Aare Linth trains departing for Bern are the slowest due to an 8-minute stop in Olten.
 These trains stop also in Zürich Altstetten, Langenthal, Herzogenbuchsee, and Burgdorf before arriving in Bern.

 The trains from Zurich to Bern do not have the most scenic train route.
 Basically, these are commuter trains designed to get passengers from one city to another quickly.
 The trains go at high speed like TGV trains to Paris.